Madrid, Spain – April 14, 2012

-After the table was set up we began our wait for the Princess of Spain to stop by our table.
-For some reason the Queen was not available this year.
-While we were waiting, a man came up to me and began to tell me how the things we were selling reminded him of his time in New York city.
+After we sat up the embassy table, we began our wait for Princess Elena to stop at our table.
+For some reason, the Queen was not available this year.
+While we waited, a man approached me and began to tell me how the things we were selling reminded him of his time in New York City.
 He ultimately introduced himself as the Ambassador to Spain from the Philippines.
 We talked for ten or fifteen minutes.
-He was a very nice man.
+He was a lovely man.

-While we were waiting for the Princess, but before the general public was allowed in, workers from the other tables were wandering the hall looking at what the other Embassies had set up.
-In this event, it is customary to give the Queen a gift when she comes to each booth.
-The gift from the United States was nicely done in a cellophane wrapped basket.
-As the other volunteers came by, we encountered a young boy.
-I would guess he was about 11 years old.
-He slowly looked at everything on our table and then asked, “How much is the basket?”
-He was told it was not for sale, but rather it was a gift for the Queen.
-He said, “Oh, so when I am the King you will give me a basket?”
+While waiting for Princess Elena, but before the public entered, workers from the other embassy tables wandered the hall looking at what each embassy offered.
+At this event, it is customary to give the Queen a gift when she comes to each table.
+The gift from the United States was a basket full of the various items offered for sale that day.
+As the other embassy volunteers came by our table, we encountered a young boy.
+I guess he was about 11-years old.
+He slowly looked at everything on display at our table and then asked, “How much is the basket?”
+One of our group told him it was not for sale, but rather it was a gift for the Queen.
+He said, “Oh, so when I am the King, you will give me a basket?”
 Leslie replied, “Sure, when you are King of what country?”
-In a very matter of fact tone, somewhat indignant, he retorted, “Why Spain, of course!!”
+In a very matter-of-fact tone, somewhat indignant, he retorted, “Why Spain, of course!!”

-When the Princess finally came by our booth, many people from the general public had already been admitted.
-So, it was a mob scene when she arrived.
-Thankfully I was still able to get some good photos.
+When Princess Elena arrived at our table, many people had already entered the venue.
+So, it was a mob scene wherever she went.
+Thankfully I was able to get some good photographs.